Mate! Are You Really Aware? An Explainability-Guided Testing Framework for Robustness of Malware Detectors: Testing Framework Setup

-In our experiments, we conduct evaluations using an Android dataset and machine learning-based detectors.
 The Android Application Package (APK) is the package file format used by the Android operating system for distribution of mobile apps.
-We use the well-studied Drebin~\cite{arp2014drebin} dataset which contains features extracted from 5,560 malicious and 123,453 benign samples.
-These features are represented by over 545,000 dimension \texttt{Boolean} vectors indicating whether a feature exists in an application or not.
-Features are categorized into 8 logical subsets representing hardware components, requested permissions, app components, filtered intents, restricted API calls, permissions used in the source codes, suspicious API calls, and network addresses.
-Since the ratio of malicious and benign apps is biased, we randomly select 5,560 benign samples, making up 11,120 samples with 76,889 feature dimensions, to balance the dataset.
+We use the well-studied Drebin~\cite{arp2014drebin} dataset, which contains 123,453 benign samples and 5,560 malicious.
+We also include 8,351 malware samples that have been uploaded on VirusShare~\cite{virusshare}.
+Since the ratio of malicious and benign apps is unbalanced, we randomly select 5,560 benign and 5,560 malicious samples, making up 11,120 samples.
 Further, we create a random 50:20:30 split of samples for training, validation, and testing, to train a LightGBM model.
-We will discuss different models with the same dataset in \S\ref{sec:transfer}.
-In our experiment, we evaluate adversarial samples on the four machine learning models, shown in Table~\ref{tab:av}.
+3,000 test cases are generated from 3,000 randomly selected malicious samples.
+The details about the WinPE dataset establishing and model training are provided in \S\ref{sec_generalizability_analysis}.

 To train the ML models mentioned above, we employ Androguard~\cite{androguard} to extract raw features from APK samples.
 Androguard is a python tool to analyze and manipulate Android files.
 It disassembles an APK file and converts its byte code and resource files into a readable and structured format.
-We further extract the first four types of features from the manifest file and the rest four from the Dalvik Executable (dex) file.
+We further extract features from the manifest file and from the Dalvik Executable (dex) file.
 These features are then used to train and evaluate the machine learning based detectors.
+All Android features are manipulable as they are independent to each other.